songexile/TuneLog/README.md

   - Token updates when required.
 - **IOS/Android compatible**
   - User able to use on both IOS and Android devices (although mainly tested on IOS).

+  ## Future features
+  - ** Music map
+    - In the future we plan on implementing a music map which can allow users to discover other people through music
+  - ** Listening party
+    - Users will be able to join other listening parties and sync up there music with other users

 ## How to setup the app
 - Recommended to use Visual Studio Code 1.70.2 and `powershell terminal` for running commands.